Japh/stream-to-papertrail/readme.md

 [Stream](https://wordpress.org/plugins/stream/) records activity on your WordPress site in your WordPress database.
 This plugin allows you to also send those records to [Papertrail](https://papertrailapp.com/) for safe-keeping (and from there, you can also archive to Amazon S3).

+_Development of Stream to Papertrail takes place on GitHub.
+If you have problems or suggestions, please [create an issue](https://github.com/Japh/stream-to-papertrail/issues) there._

 ## Installation ##

 1. Search for Stream to Papertrail in your WordPress dashboard.